calvcoll/0x2eNEET/README.md

     * Common : Classes, shortcuts, wrappers used for Xml exclusively
     * DataAccess : Classes used to have a simplified access or custom behaviour to query/manipulate data

-As you may have noticed, each main part has his own project, and each sub part has his own folder.
+As you may have noticed, each main part has his own project, and each sub part has its own folder.

 # Points of interests